EU-Japan Economic Partnership Agreement

 - a duty-free quota is established for fresh cheeses (such as Mozzarella and Feta)

-- tariffs on wine exports disappeared at the entry into force
+- tariffs on wine exports disappeared upon entry into force

 - on beef, EU exporters will benefit from a reduced tariff

-- on pork only low duties remain for fresh meat exports to Japan and the agreement fully liberalises processed meat
+- on pork only low duties remain for fresh meat exports to Japan and the agreement fully eliminated duties on processed meat.

 The starting point of elimination or reduction of custom duties is a “base rate” and reductions occur on this base rate.
 By means of the customs tariff code of the product you will be able to find the reduction that applies to the base rate of your product.

 - general notes to help you read the tariff dismantling schedules of both the EU and Japan

 - the tariff dismantling schedule of Japan